NIVANorge/ndbview/README.md

           python setup.py install

-  3. In the same folder, set the envirnment variables for the app
+  3. In the same folder, set the environment variables for the app

           set FLASK_APP=ndbview
           set FLASK_DEBUG=1